Smart Start @ GSU: Get Started and Get Ahead

 Is participation in Smart Start mandatory?

-Students who are enrolled in Smart Start math are invited to illustrate their proficiency in math by completing the ALEKS placement assessment.
+Students who are enrolled in Smart Start Mathematics and illustrate their proficiency in math by completing the ALEKS placement assessment.
 Smart Start math students will take ALEKS during ROAR New Student Orientation.
-Students may take ALEKS up to 5 times before August 3, 2018.

 Students who are enrolled in Smart Start English are invited to illustrate their proficiency in writing by taking a writing assessment on Blackboard.
 Smart Start English students will attend a preparation session for the writing assessment during ROAR New Student Orientation.
 Since students may only take the writing assessment once, they are encouraged to postpone taking the writing assessment until after they attend ROAR.